 What equipment do I need?

-What you need depends on the event or championship you’ll be competing in, but you will need MSA-compliant safety kit such as a helmet, race suit, gloves and boots.
+What you need depends on the event or championship you’ll be competing in, but you will need Motorsport UK-compliant safety kit such as a helmet, race suit, gloves and boots.

 Remember that it is the competitor's responsibility to ensure that their vehicle and equipment comply with both the Motorsport UK's General Regulations (detailed in the Motorsport UK Competitors' and Officials' Yearbook) and the Supplementary Regulations (SRs) of the event or championship.